valhuber/LogicBank/README.rst

    - set_same_named_attributes

 - Minor rename of logic class in `nw`.
 Some screen shots may still show the old name (`rules_bank.py`) instead of `logic.py`.

+- Bug Fix: (normal) row events weren't firing (other events - early and commit events - were fine)